• Skip to primary navigation

 Sarah Pflugradt logo

-• recipes
+• Recipes

-• about
+• Breakfast

-Hitscherhof-style pumpkin soup
+Hitscherhof-style German pumpkin soup

-Oct 19, 2020 · 1 Comment
+Oct 19, 2020 ·

 Jump to Recipe·Print Recipe

-If you’ve ever lived in southwest Germany, then you know there is some good pumpkin soup made in these parts.
+If you’ve ever lived in southwest Germany, then you know there is some good German pumpkin soup made in these parts.
 There is a festival here at a farm called Hitscherhof and they make the best pumpkin soup around.
 The festival is usually filled with vendors who sell handmade items, but most people go for the food.
 Dampnudel (sweet rolls), bratwurst, pumpkin prosecco and the pumpkin soup are the go-to foods and drinks.
 There’s always local honey too.
 The kids can run around the corn maze and play in the hay barrels.

 This year, unfortunately, there was no festival (dang COVID), but they still made their soup on the weekends in October.
 Thank goodness.